csiro-robotics/shc_tutorials/shc_raspi4_run_at_launch.md

-# 6. OPTIONAL: Setting Up SHC to Run at Launch
+# 6. OPTIONAL: Setting Up OpenSHC to Run at Launch

 [![Syropod Banner](https://i.imgur.com/QyMTwG3.jpg "CSIRO Robotics")](https://research.csiro.au/robotics/)

 [Previous: Configuring The Wireless Access Point](shc_raspi4_configure_AP.md)

 This step is optional.
-The instructions below outline enabling the robot to launch SHC and prepare to walk on startup rather than requiring manual activation and are adapted from this [article](https://risc.readthedocs.io/2-auto-service-start-afer-boot.html)
+The instructions below outline enabling the robot to launch OpenSHC and prepare to walk on startup rather than requiring manual activation and are adapted from this [article](https://risc.readthedocs.io/2-auto-service-start-afer-boot.html)

 6.1 Create a folder in which to store your launch script, then create a launch script and make it executable